-Proposed Intervenors are Common Cause, a non-partisan organization dedicated to grassroots voter engagement in D.C. whose members and whose own work are at risk by the relief the federal government seeks in this case, and D.C. voters who are directly threatened.
-Proposed Intervenors have a strong interest in preventing the disclosure of D.C.'s most sensitive non-public voter data.
-Common Cause has an interest in protecting the voting and privacy rights of its members and all D.C. voters.
-The relief the federal government seeks risks discouraging D.C. residents from registering to vote, undermining its work.
-And the privacy and voting-rights interests of Common Cause's members and of the individual voter Proposed Intervenors are also directly at stake.
-Proposed Intervenors include a naturalized citizen-a type of voter under particular threat from the United States' requested relief.
+Proposed Intervenors are Common Cause, a nonpartisan, good-government organization dedicated to grassroots voter engagement both nationally and specifically in Hawai'i, whose members and whose own work are at risk by the relief sought by the United States in this case, as well as Neil Abercrombie and Katherine Hammes, Hawai'i voters whose personal, private data is at risk in this litigation.
+Proposed Intervenors have a strong interest in preventing disclosure of the most sensitive aspects of Hawai'i's non-public voter data.
+Common Cause has an interest in protecting the voting and privacy rights of its members and all Hawai'i voters.
+The relief the federal government seeks risks discouraging Hawai'i residents from registering to vote, undermining its work.
+And the privacy and voting-rights interests of Common Cause's members and of the individual voter intervenors are also directly at stake.
+Proposed Intervenors and Common Cause members include people who are uniquely vulnerable to being wrongly removed from the voter rolls based on imperfect data matching systems, including naturalized citizens (who may have indicated they were not a citizen on a government form prior to naturalization); voters with felony convictions (who may have been previously ineligible to vote before having their rights restored); and voters who have moved within Hawai'i or left the state and then returned to Hawai'i (but might be deemed "duplicate" voters or "out-of-state" voters due to a shoddy matching system).

-Proposed Intervenors are entitled to intervene as of right under Rule 24 as this motion is timely, their rights and interests are at stake, and those rights and interests are not adequately represented by Defendants, who unlike Proposed Intervenors, are state actors, subject to broader considerations external to the legal issues presented in this case.
-Proposed Intervenors' unique interests, perspective, and motivation to interrogate the purpose of the sweeping request for non-public voter data will ensure full development of the record and aid the Court in its resolution of this case.
-Intervention as of right pursuant to Rule 24(a), or in the alternative permissive intervention pursuant to Rule 24(b), should be granted.
+Proposed Intervenors are entitled to intervene as of right under Rule 24 as this motion is timely, their rights and interests are at stake, and those rights and interests are not adequately represented by the existing Defendant, who, unlike Proposed Intervenors, is a state actor subject to broader public policy and political considerations outside of the legal issues presented in this case.
+Their unique interests, perspective, and motivation to interrogate the purpose of the United States' sweeping request for non-public voter data in this case will ensure the full development of the record and aid the Court in its resolution of this case.
+Indeed, in similar cases brought over other states' refusal to turn over sensitive voter information, similar organizations and individuals have been granted intervention.